seif1000/pixabay-galerie/README.md

 # pixabay-Gallery
-an image Gallery based on pixaby gallery.
+an image Gallery based on pixaby Api made with React.js.

 ## Index
 + [Demo](#demo)